Skip to main content Stan Consulting LLC · Marketing Atlas · AI Citation Guidance

 Stan's take . four chunks

 The breadcrumb is the smallest detail that matters.
 A buyer arriving from an AI citation can see, at a glance, which stage of the decision the page sits in and where the next stage lives.
-The breadcrumb is also what the AI engine reads to understand funnel position when it cites the page in multi-step prompts.
+The breadcrumb is also what the AI engine checks to understand funnel position when it cites the page in multi-step prompts.

 Pages that work the architecture convert at multiples of pages that do not.
 The multiple is not 2x.
 It is 3-5x in the audits I have run.
-The difference is the route, not the writing.
+The difference is the path, not the writing.

 Section 06 · Adjacent concepts